franks42/cljs-info/README.md

 The two repls are a bit inconvenient, and we can hide the fact that we have to retrieve the cljs-meta data from the clj-side by transparently communicating between the cljs-js side and the clj-jvm.
 In other words, we would have a cljs doc-function that is a proxy which will make an rpc-like call to the clj-jvm to evaluate the before-mentioned cljs-doc function and download the result.
 The advantage of this approach is that you would only have a single repl to work with, and that you can use the results of the help and reflection functions directly in your cljs-code.

 Unfortunately, the reflection facilities are a work in progress and those rpc-like proxies are being worked on...
-Currently there is a cljs-function "cljs.reflect/doc" in the clojurescript repo that works a little bit in certain setups - hopefully its improved version will show us the way how to communicate properly between the cljs-js and the clj-jvm.
+Currently there is a cljs-function "cljs.reflect/doc" in the clojurescript repo that works a little bit in certain setups - hopefully its improved version will soon show us the proper way to communicate  between the cljs-js and the clj-jvm.

 ### One and a half REPL operation.

 If you really want to work in a single cljs-repl "now", then there is a backdoor facility available that allows you to execute clj-functions on the jvm from the cljs-repl.
 One could argue that this facility is an ugly, nasty hack... as it kind of makes you believe those functions are executing in the cljs-context, but they are not because those are not real cljs-functions, do not return anything and can only communicate back by printing to the jvm's stdout.
+Note that currently, the load-namespace, load-file and in-ns commands are implemented that way in the clojurescript distro.

-Even though the cljs-info module makes some of the help and ns-info functions available thru this hack, it should be seen as a temporary solution that should be burnt and destroyed as soon as a solid rpc-like solution is available.
+Even though the cljs-info module makes some of the help and ns-info functions available thru this hack, it should be seen as a temporary solution that should be burnt, destroyed and forgotten as soon as a solid rpc-like solution is available.

 # cljs-info.doc